Congress Orthopaedic Surgical Center

 - Please make arrangements for a responsible adult to drive you home after surgery and to stay with you the first 24 hours.
 You will not be permitted to leave the Surgery Center alone after receiving anesthetic drugs.
 It is important that you call your surgeon at (626) 795-8051 if you should develop a cold, sore throat, cough, fever, or other symptoms of illness before the surgery.

-- Please visit Patient Forms and under Congress Medical Surgery Center fill out and print; Registration Form, Patient Health History and Pre-Ansthesia Form
+- Please visit Patient Forms and under Congress Orthopaedic Surgical Center fill out and print; Registration Form, Patient Health History and Pre-Ansthesia Form

 Do’s & Don’t in Preparation for the Surgery

 - Do not eat or drink anything including water after midnight, the day prior to your surgery, unless our staff tells you otherwise.

 - Please do not chew gum, candy or breath mints.

 - Take your usual morning medications with a small sip of water only.